 The fee includes:

-- All lectures, workshops, and transportation for the field trips
+- All lectures, workshops, and field trip transfer

 The course does not include: